 From the catacombs of the capitol building basement to hidden mezzanine offices, associations and businesses often need a helping hand when guiding their issues through the state legislature, and at a minimum, their representatives should know where they are at in the building.
 Click here for maps of the capitol complex.

-In July 2017, the Illinois legislature voted to end the longest budget impasse in state and national history.
+Speaking of the importance of political leadership within a chamber, in July 2017, the Illinois legislature voted to end the longest budget impasse in state and national history.
 For those watching closely, we saw how controlled voting can be in the General Assembly and how essential it is to know where votes are being protected or available.